-The tax band's size varies according to whether the settlor - the person who has set up the trust - has established any other trusts.
-Where the settlor has set up other trusts, the £1,000 band will be split equally between them, subject to a minimum band of £200.
-So, if the settlor has set up five or more trusts, each trust will benefit from £200 of income taxed at the standard rate.
+The new tax-free threshold varies according to whether the settlor - the person who has set up the trust - has established any other trusts.
+Where the settlor has set up other trusts, the £500 figure will be split equally between them, subject to a minimum amount of £100.
+If a trust's income exceeds its tax-free threshold, then all income is taxable.